XingxinHE/Hex/pages/Glossary.md

 - *value type*: a term some people use to mean a regular or semiregular type.

-- *variable*: a named object of a given type; contains a value unless uninitialized.

 - *virtual function*: a member function that can be overridden in a derived class.

-- *word*: a basic unit of memory in a computer, often the unit used to hold an integer.